Immunotherapy for Allergies

 SLIT is similar to SCIT.
 However, with this form of immunotherapy, tablets or liquid that contains the allergen is placed under the tongue daily.
 For seasonal allergies, treatment begins months before the season.
-Treatment can continue for up to 3 years.6-9
+Symptom benefit has been seen in treatment up to 3 years.6-9

 The use of sublingual immunotherapy is growing.
 It was first approved in 2014 for use in the United States.
 It is approved for grass, ragweed, and dust mite allergies.6,8

 SLIT may be more convenient than going to the doctor for weekly shots, but it may not be as effective for as many allergens as SCIT.
+SLIT is safer in regards to less systemic reactions.
 SLIT is more often used in Europe.1,5,8

 The first dose of SLIT is given in a doctor’s office so you can be monitored for serious reactions.
 Treatment then continues at home.
 People using SLIT are also often prescribed an epinephrine autoinjector in case of serious reactions that happen outside the doctor’s office.6-8